 - Keep your bubbly, well, bubbly!
 If you have an unfinished, open a bottle of bubbly (whether it's champagne or Prosecco) and don’t finish it, put a metal spoon in the bottle (handle side down) and store in the refrigerator.
 When you go to pour it again, the bubbles will still be there.
 You’re welcome.

-- If you’re unsure how much liquid your serving glass hold, make this Limoncello Spritz in a pitcher and pour into serving glasses once you've combined all the ingredients.
+- If you’re unsure how much liquid your serving glass hold, make this Limoncello Spritz in a large pitcher and pour into serving glasses once you've combined all the ingredients.

 Check out this post for more mixology tips and tricks too!